open-austin/indigent-defense-stats/README.md

 # Tyler Technologies Odyssey scraper and parser

 This is a scraper to collect and process public case records from the Tyler Technologies Odyssey court records system.
-Tested with Hays, Smith, and Harris counties.

 ## Install